dspelaez/dspelaez.github.io/_posts/2019-07-23-iowaga_spectrum_reconstruction.md

 where $\alpha=8.1 \times 10^{-3}$, $\beta_0=5/3$, and $f_p$ is the peak
 frequency.
-Well, the frequency distribution is more or less well-know but the directional distribution is more complicated.
-In this case we are going to use the one proposed by Donelan and colleagues which reads as:
+Well, the frequency distribution is more or less well-know but the directional distribution is somehow more complex.
+In this case we are going to use the one proposed by Donelan and colleagues:

 $$
 \begin{aligned}